Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

-We recall that one of our main aim is to use $k$-fingers for capturing the similarity of two sequences.
-As already said, we must pay attention to the fact that distinct strings may have have common $k$-fingers as shown in the example below.
+We recall that our main goal is to use $k$-fingers for capturing the similarity of two sequences but unfortunately, completely distinct strings may share the same $k$-fingers or even the same fingerprint as shown in the following example.